-Nutrient data from the global ocean were collected from various sources and separated into categories from 1 to 7 (Table 1).
+Nutrient data from the global ocean were collected from various sources and separated into categories from 1 to 7 (Table

+15 1).
 Thirty cruises were assigned to category 1.
-Twenty-five of the 30 key cruises were carried out by R/V Mirai during 2003-2013.
-The author used RM/CRM on those cruises as working standards for nutrient measurements at all stations to ensure high quality and comparability among the stations and among the cruises.
-In the Atlantic Ocean, five cruises were also selected as category 1 because RM were used on two of the five cruises.
-Since comparability of nutrients data between JAMSTEC R/V Mirai cruises during the period from 2003 to 2013 and NIOZ cruises conducted in 2005 and 2007 was explicitly confirmed through inter-laboratory comparison study for reference materials of nutrients in seawater conducted in 2006 and 2008 (Aoyama et al., 2008; 2010), two cruises were also added to category 1 to increase coverage by category 1 cruises in the Atlantic Ocean.
+Twenty-five of the 30 key cruises were carried out by R/V Mirai during 2003- explicitly confirmed through inter-laboratory comparison studies for reference materials of nutrients in seawater conducted in 2006 and 2008 (Aoyama et al., 2008; 2010), these two cruises were also added to category 1 to increase coverage by category 1 cruises in the Atlantic Ocean.
 Most of the data in category 2 were obtained from the CARINA project dataset.
 Most of the data in category 3 were obtained from the PACIFICA project dataset for the period 1991-2008.
 Many data were obtained from the World Ocean Circulation Experiment (WOCE) Global Hydrographic Climatology (WGHC) (Gouretski and Koltermann, 2004) data product.
 That dataset includes data from many cruises during the period 1925-1996, and those data were assigned to category 4.
 Category 5 was intentionally blank for future use.
-Some cruises conducted by the Japan Meteorological Agency (JMA) were not included in the CARINA, PACIFICA and WGHC datasets.
-They were therefore included in the dataset for this study and assigned to category 6.
-Data from about 80 cruises by the JMA and United States institutes that were not included in the above categories were assigned to category 7.
+Some cruises conducted by the Japan